 Birmingham insurance requirements

-Alabama requires drivers to maintain auto insurance with 25/50/25 minimum requirements, which includes:
+Alabama requires drivers to maintain auto insurance with 25/50/25 minimum requirements, which means that you must carry the following coverages and limits to drive legally:

-However, purchasing the minimum coverage is not your only option, nor does it fit every personal circumstance.
+However, purchasing minimum coverage is not your only option, nor does it fit every personal circumstance.
 For instance, if you lease or finance a car, your lender or lessor typically requires you to add collision and comprehensive coverage.
-A leased car may also require the purchase of gap insurance and higher liability limits, depending on the lessor.
+For many drivers, full coverage provides a higher degree of financial protection and greater peace of mind.

-You should note that Alabama is ranked sixth in the country for the highest number of uninsured motorists on the roads, according to the Insurance Information Institute.
-Many insurers recommend adding uninsured motorist coverage to offset damage and bodily injury expenses in case of an accident where another at-fault driver is uninsured.
-To help determine the best coverage for our needs, consider consulting with a licensed insurance agent.
+Alabama is ranked seventh in the country for the highest number of uninsured motorists on the roads, according to the Insurance Information Institute.
+Many insurers recommend adding uninsured motorist coverage to protect your finances if you are hit by an uninsured driver.
+To help determine the best coverage for your needs, consider consulting with a licensed insurance agent.

 Car insurance discounts in Birmingham

-Fortunately, there are several ways to save on auto insurance in Birmingham.
-While looking for car insurance quotes, also look for discounts you may qualify for.
-Below are some that are widely available in Birmingham and could reduce your annual premiums:
+There are several ways to save on auto insurance in Birmingham.
+One of the easiest ways to lower your insurance premium is to take advantage of discounts.
+Below are some that are widely available in Birmingham and might reduce your annual premiums:

-- Automatic payments discount: If you sign up to have your premiums automatically withdrawn from your bank account, several carriers offer an additional discount for this.
+- Automatic payments discount: If you sign up to have your premiums automatically withdrawn from your bank account, many carriers offer an additional discount.

-- Paid-in-full discount: If you are able to pay your premiums up front, ask how much of a discount you are eligible for by doing so.
+- Paid-in-full discount: If you are able to pay your premiums up front, ask your company if there is a discount.
+Sometimes you can save money by paying in full.

 Frequently asked questions